googledatalab/datalab/test/README.md

 the required packages for cairo installed.
 For example, for an Ubuntu machine, you can see the dependencies in the `.travis.yml` file.

-### Running Tests
+## Running Tests

+Run `npm test` from this directory to start the tests, which use [Jasmine](https://jasmine.github.io/) as a test runner.

+The tests are grouped into three sections: notebook, ui, and unit tests.
+You can run just one section using `run.sh` in this directory with one of these commands:

+    run.sh --notebook-tests
+    run.sh --ui-tests
+    run.sh --unit-tests

+If you run `run.sh` with no arguments, it will run all three sections.

-Run `npm test` to start the tests, which use [Mocha JS](https://github.com/mochajs/mocha) as a test runner.
-UI and notebook tests require the Datalab and Selenium docker containers to be running (check `test/run.sh`).
-If you want to iterate on tests, you can manually start these containers as in the run script, then start a test suite by calling the `mocha` command directly, for example: `mocha notebook/test.js`.
+UI and notebook tests require the Datalab and Selenium docker containers to be running (as set up in `run.sh`).
+If you want to iterate on the notebook or ui tests, you can manually start these containers as in the run script, then start a test suite by calling the `jasmine` command directly, for example: `jasmine --config=notebook/jasmine.json`.
+Unit tests do not require the containers, and are very fast to run: you can run `run.sh -u` to run just the unit tests, which should finish in under one second.

+If you get errors running the UI tests, you may need to manually delete `~/datalab_tests/` and run again.

 UI tests compare screenshots they take at various points against golden screenshots that are saved under `test/ui/golden`.
 If a UI test fails, it will put a screenshot of the bad view under